HISTORY OF EMERGENCY MANAGEMENT

 On August 12, 1986 President Barnhardt called the executive council meeting to order just prior to the first day of an EMAT conference in Knoxville.
 This meeting saw the creation of the “Bill Hyder Award," an award intended to recognize the highest service in emergency management.
 Cecil Whaley of TEMA remembered that Bill Hyder was Civil Defense director in Cumberland County and was responsible for developing the concept of the executive council for the new association.
 According to Kelly Zadaukus, Bill was best known for his “fish fries.”
 There is no written

 On the second day of the conference, the constitution and by-laws for the new EMAT were covered by Area II Vice President Bob Diehl and approved after a motion by Ken Fritts (Anderson County and who later retired from TEMA as an area coordinator).
 It was accepted 33-0 by the members present.
 Ed Ellington (Haywood County EMA), Chairman of the Training and Education Committee said there were quite a few concerns about field training and that a schedule of training courses was being developed.
 Membership Chairman Dan Vaughn (Madison County EMA) expressed the need for more members since there were only 48 active members and 123 associate members.
 Don Goad, chairman of the Awards and Recognition Committee announced that Bobby Shoffner (Knox County) was the winner of the membership drive.

-Don Allen, who was a nationally known emergency manager from Tennessee, (Hamilton County EMA and President of Region IV, NCCEM) addressed the conference and spoke of improving the professionalism of emergency management.
+Don Allen, who was a nationally known emergency manager from Tennessee, (Hamilton County EMA and elected President of Region IV, NCCEM) addressed the conference and spoke of improving the professionalism of emergency management.
 He asked for a motion to establish a committee to set standards for emergency managers, but his comments created a big floor discussion.
 This was in part due to his introduction of an idea about the legislature setting salaries at the local level.
 Before the discussion became physical, he withdrew the request.